mingjerli/lineapy_vis/code_refactoring_with_lineapy.md

 :-----------------:|:-----------------------:|
 ![](art1_graph.png) | ![](art1_graph_code.png)

-Note that, the highlighted code is exactly the result we get from LineaPy `get_code` API; i.e., if we run following code
+Note that the highlighted code is exactly the result we get from LineaPy `get_code` API; i.e., if we run the following code

 ``` python
 print(art_agg.get_code())